Middlebury College Department of Public Safety, Middlebury, Vermont

-The Department of Public Safety (DPS) provides uniformed security officers on campus and telecommunications staff in the office 24 hours a day, 365 days a year.
-The department maintains regular foot and cruiser patrol of campus and responds to emergencies.
-The Department of Public Safety reports to the Dean of the College.
-Public Safety Officers do not have powers of arrest but work closely with local law enforcement agencies.
-Public Safety Officers have the authority to stop individuals on campus and to request identification.
-Public Safety also have the authority to issue parking tickets and Notice of Trespass.
+The Department of Public Safety provides uniformed security officers on campus, along with telecommunications staff in its office, at all times.
+Department members regularly patrol campus on foot and in cruisers, and they respond to emergencies.
+Public Safety reports to the Dean of the College.
+Public Safety officers don’t have the power to make arrests but work closely with local law-enforcement agencies.
+Public Safety officers have the authority to stop individuals on campus and to request identification.
+They also can issue parking tickets and notices of trespass.

-The DPS maintains two fully equipped patrol vehicles.
-Through the use of these vehicles, foot patrol and seasonal bike patrol, officers patrol the College’s buildings and grounds.
-All officers carry radios and are CPR, First Aid and Automated External Defibrillator certified.
-The officers attend workshops and training seminars relevant to campus security and safety.
-These training sessions are provided by professionals in the fields of security, law enforcement, and emergency medical response.
-Additionally, many of the staff at the Department of Public Safety have extensive prior experience in law enforcement, safety, security work, emergency medical and fire response.
+Public Safety maintains three fully equipped vehicles, which the officers use (in addition to patrolling on foot and bike) to patrol the College’s main campus’ buildings and grounds.
+Officers carry radios and are certified in CPR, first aid, and Automated External Defibrillator (AED).
+They attend workshops and training seminars relevant to campus security and safety.
+Additionally, many in Public Safety have extensive prior experiences in law enforcement, safety, security work, and emergency medical and fire response.

-Public Safety officers are often the first responder for assistance in reports of fire, medical emergencies and criminal activity.
-The Department works with the Middlebury Police, the Vermont State Police, the State's Attorney of Addison County, Addison County Sheriff’s Office, the State of Vermont Department of Liquor Control, Middlebury Fire Department, Middlebury Regional Emergency Medical Services, and Porter Hospital.
+Often, Public Safety officers are the first responders to assist with fire, medical emergencies, and criminal activity.
+The department works with the Middlebury Police, the Vermont State Police, the state’s attorney of Addison County, Addison County Sheriff’s Office, the State of Vermont Department of Liquor Control, the Middlebury Fire Department, the Middlebury Regional Emergency Medical Services, and Porter Hospital.

-Fire alarm and intrusion alarm signals are received at the telecommunications center through a computerized alarm processing system.
-(There are a few small residential houses with a fire alarm system that only sounds locally and does not report to DPS.
-Please the Fire Systems List in Annex C of this handbook.)
-In the event of fire, smoke or smell of gas on campus, the Department of Public Safety will notify the Middlebury Fire Department and will provide assistance with access to facilities, occupancy information and crowd control.
+The telecommunications center uses a computerized alarm-processing system to receive fire and intrusion alarms.
+(A few small residential houses have fire-alarm systems that only sound locally.
+Please check the Fire Systems List in Annex C.) If there’s fire, smoke, or the smell of gas on campus, Public Safety will notify the Middlebury Fire Department and provide access to facilities, occupancy information, and crowd control.

-Middlebury College has an enhanced 911 system.
-This allows for emergency calls from the campus telephone system to be sent directly to the Vermont statewide 911 dispatching service.
-The Department of Public Safety is provided with the campus phone location but does not hear the conversation.
-A Public Safety officer is dispatched to the location and will receive updated information from the responding agency.
-In the event that a 911 call is placed from a cellular phone or from someone out of the area, the responding agency will notify DPS for assistance.
-Details regarding the use of the 911 system appear in the Reporting Emergencies, Crime and Suspicious Activity section of this handbook.
+The College has an enhanced 911 system, which allows for emergency calls from the campus to be sent directly to the statewide-911 dispatching service.
+Public Safety learns of the phone call’s location but doesn’t hear the conversation.
+An officer is then dispatched to the location and receives updated information from the responding agency.

-The Middlebury Police Department has an agreement with the Department of Public Safety on patrol procedures, assistance with contacting students during investigation of a crime, warrants, parking enforcement and event security.
-The Public Safety officer immediately report serious crime to the Middlebury Police, and provides MPD with documentation of crimes in accordance with College policies.
-The Department of Public Safety informs and encourages all victims and witnesses to report criminal acts to the Middlebury Police.
-Investigations are managed cooperatively with the Middlebury Police.
-When arrests must be conducted on campus, the Public Safety Department provides full cooperation and assistance to the Middlebury Police.
+Public Safety has a cooperative agreement with the Middlebury Police Department in the areas of patrol operations, criminal investigation, service of warrants, parking enforcement, and events security.
+Public safety immediately reports serious crimes and missing persons to the Middlebury Police, and provides the department with reports of crimes on campus in accordance with College policies.
+Public Safety informs and encourages victims and witnesses to report criminal acts and suspicious behaviors to the Middlebury Police.
+When the police must arrest people on campus, Public Safety offers its assistance and cooperation.